Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 2. Second, since the DataPackets are being created and managed at a very low level, it's important that the DataPacket uses its space efficiently.
-Because the DataPackets deal memory at the byte level, it's crucial to ensure that each section in the DataPacket is on a byte alignment boundary that matches the boundary of the hardware that the DataPacket and associated Task Function are being used on, to avoid memory alignment errors.
+Because the DataPackets deal with memory at the byte level, it's crucial to ensure that each section in the DataPacket is on a byte alignment boundary that matches the boundary of the hardware that the DataPacket and associated Task Function are being used on, to avoid memory alignment errors.
 For this reason, the `data_item` section